MikeCase/youtube-vidmarks/README.md

 Dipping my toes into nextJS, this is only part of the project, very early and incomplete..
 This frontend connects to a PocketBase database api and pulls from a collection.

-This part of the project is a python script that allows me to put in a youtube watch url and grab data about the video then saves it to a pocketbase collection.
+The other part of the project is a python script that allows me to put in a youtube watch url and grab data about the video then saves it to a pocketbase collection.

 I'm doing this purely for the enjoyment of coding honestly, I mean it's basically the same thing I can